keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 ![Screenshot - Activities](/management/telemetry/telemetry-dashboards/ac-project-users-activities.png)

 ### Project Health
-This tab is focused on overall health in the projects.
+This tab shows the overall health of the projects.
 It can be filtered for the branch (development vs. main).
-In the overview part it focus on the flows and jobs, next part focus on components trends and the last shows four individual metrics - configuration without description, flows without error notifications, unused configurations and unused tables.
+The overview section focuses on the flows and jobs.
+The next section focuses on component trends, and the last section shows four individual metrics: configuration without description, flows without error notifications, unused configurations, and unused tables.

 #### Overview
 {: .image-popup}